riyann00b/SDHub-DS/SDHub-DS/00 Notes/04_SQL/My_Notes/01 Introduction to SQL.md

-# SQL Class Notes: The Ultimate Guide 🚀
+# SQL Class Notes: Intro to SQL 🚀

 ## 🗄️ 1.
 What is a Database?